Permanent residents are taxed on their worldwide income whereas non-permanent residents are taxed on their Japanese-sourced income.

 The Japanese Corporation Tax Law provides three types of permanent establishments: a fixed place of business permanent establishment, a long-term construction project permanent establishment, and an agency permanent establishment.
 There is potential that a permanent establishment of a foreign corporation could be created as a result of extended business travel, but this would be dependent on the type of services performed and the level of authority the employee has for the foreign corporation.

-Consumption tax is applicable at 8 percent on taxable supplies.
-The tax rate was increased from 5% to 8% on April 1, 2014.
-The tax rate will increase from 8% to 10% from October 1, 2019.
+Consumption tax is applicable at 10 percent on taxable supplies.
 Consumption tax registration may be required in some circumstances.

-Japan has a transfer pricing regime.
-Transfer pricing implications could arise to the extent that the employee is being paid by an entity in one jurisdiction but performing services for the benefit of the entity in another jurisdiction, in other words, a cross-border benefit is being provided.
-This would also be dependent on the nature and complexity of the services performed.
+Japan has transfer pricing regulations in place for cross border intercompany transactions.
+Transfer pricing implications could arise to the extent that the employee is being paid by an entity in one jurisdiction but performing services for the benefit of the entity in another jurisdiction.
+In such case, the payment of an arm’s length remuneration from the recipient of the benefit to the service provider may be required depending on the nature of the service provided.

 Japan has data privacy laws.

-Nondeductible costs for assignees include contributions by an employee to non-Japanese pension funds with minor exceptions.
+Non-deductible costs for assignees include but not limited to contributions by an employee to non-Japanese pension funds with minor exceptions.
+Depends on the nature of cost, the deductibility may change.
+As such, we highly recommend seeking professional advice.